As an Amazon associate, I may earn a commission from any qualifying purchase (at no extra cost to you).

 Have I convinced you to try it yet?
 If so, here are some ideas for a winter picnic that is simple to pull off!

-The first step is to decide where to have your winter picnic.
+The first step is to decide where to have a winter picnic.
 I would recommend choosing whatever spot would be the absolute easiest option for you, at least on the first time out.
-It could be your backyard, a nearby park, or during a winter hike (if you’re already accustomed to such things).
+Example locations:

 We had ours in the backyard of a home where we recently stayed during vacation.
 The yard was surrounded by beautiful woods, so we laid our blanket down right at the edge of the clearing.
 Ours wasn’t waterproof, so I also added a tarp underneath.

 The best way to ensure a successful winter picnic is to keep the food super simple for the sake of packing and eating especially if you have to travel quite a ways to the destination.
 Finger foods that don’t fall apart are ideal and much easier to eat with gloves on if it’s really cold out.
-And preferably there would be at least one warm option.
+And preferably there would be at least one or two warm food options.
 It is winter, after all!
 Oh, and portability is critical; you don’t want to spill the goods before you get to enjoy them but more on this in the packing list section.

 - Soup – For the absolute easiest option, I bought some prepared boxed chili, warmed it on the stove right before heading out, and poured it into a thermos that maintains temperature.
 Since we were just in the backyard, I also packed along a few toppings like green onions, sour cream, corn chips, and sharp cheddar cheese.